vsueiro/cim643/2022/Fall/README.md

 ### Course Timeline

 We will not learn everything at once.
-Instead, the course is split into 5 steps.
+Instead, this 16-week course is split into 5 steps.
 Each step builds on top of what we learned from the previous one.
 Here is what this progression looks like:

 ![Weekly gantt chart shows 16 weeks of class, divided into 5 steps: “Introduction”, “First project, “Second project, “Third project, and “Looking ahead.
 It resembles 2D platform games by indicading a 🐥 character needs to progress to reach a 🔭 in the end.”](assets/cim643.png)